laravel/docs/billing.md

     $user->subscription('default')->syncTaxRates();

-This will also sync any subscription item's tax rates so make sure you also properly change the `planTaxRates` method.
+This will also sync any subscription item tax rates so make sure you also properly change the `planTaxRates` method.

 #### Tax Exemption

-Cashier also offers some convenience methods to check wether or not the customer is tax exempt or not.
-The `isNotTaxExempt`, `isTaxExempt` and `reverseChargeApplies` methods are available on a billable model:
+Cashier also offers methods to determine if the customer is tax exempt by calling the Stripe API.
+The `isNotTaxExempt`, `isTaxExempt`, and `reverseChargeApplies` methods are available on the billable model:

     $user = User::find(1);

+    $user->isTaxExempt();
     $user->isNotTaxExempt();
-    $user->isTaxExempt();
     $user->reverseChargeApplies();

-These methods are also available on any `Laravel\Cashier\Invoice` object with the difference that here these methods will check the exempt status at the time the customer was invoiced.
+These methods are also available on any `Laravel\Cashier\Invoice` object.
+However, when calling these methods on an `Invoice` object the methods will determine the exemption status at the time the invoice was created.

-> {note} Note that these methods will perform a Stripe API call to determine the exemption status.

 <a name="subscription-anchor-date"></a>
 ### Subscription Anchor Date